 Due to their slower response time speed (the speed at which pixels can change from one color to another), VA panels have noticeable trailing of fast-moving objects, especially at higher frame rates and in darker scenes.

 While this is tolerable for single-player and casual FPS gaming considering the image quality you get for the price, hardcore gamers should opt for 1440p 144Hz 1ms or 1080p 240Hz gaming displays instead.

 There are 27″ 1440p 144Hz variants with IPS panels available as well.
 These offer a good balance between TN and VA as they provide wide viewing angles, great colors, and good response time, but are also more expensive as they cost at least $400.

 All in all, the Viotek GN27DB monitor offers an excellent image quality for the price thanks to its high contrast ratio, vivid colors, and rich pixel density (1440p at 27″ results in 108.79 pixels per inch which ensures vivid details and plenty of screen space without any scaling necessary).

-It also supports AMD FreeSync which provides a variable refresh rate (VRR) if you have a compatible graphics card.
-The Viotek GN27DB FreeSync range is 40-144Hz, so as long as your FPS (Frames Per Second) rate is within that range, there will be no screen tearing or stuttering.
+It also supports AMD FreeSync, which provides a variable refresh rate (VRR) if you have a compatible graphics card.
+The Viotek GN27DB FreeSync range is 40-144Hz, so as long as your FPS (Frames Per Second) is within that range, there will be no screen tearing or stuttering.